 SPF (Sender Policy Framework) is a system that ensures emails are genuine by comparing them against a TXT list of approved senders.
 Senders are published in the DNS record.
 These DNS entries can be trusted because owners and administrators are the only individuals allowed to make them.

-To access SPF configuration form, in Plesk go to Tools & Settings > Mail Server Settings and specify the required options in the SPF spam protection section.
-If you don't have the Tools & Settings menu, contact your hosting support.
+To access SPF configuration form, log in to Plesk > go to Tools & Settings > Mail Server Settings and specify the required options in the SPF spam protection section.

-Once the SPF resource is enabled, DNS TXT records will be provided for each A and MX records at Domains > example.com > DNS Setings.
+Once the SPF resource is enabled, a DNS TXT record will be created for each A and MX records at Domains > example.com > DNS Setings.